jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 > Salvador Allende was the president who attempted to establish socialism in Chile through democratic means.

 An English translation of this biography is available [here](texts/salvador_allende_gossens_memoria_chilena_en.md) for those who are looking for a concise biography from a Chilean source.
-[English Wikipedia](https://en.wikipedia.org/wiki/Salvador_Allende) also works too and people can take advantage of the sources used in this article.
+[English Wikipedia](https://en.wikipedia.org/wiki/Salvador_Allende) also works and people can take advantage of the sources used in this article.
 There is also an equivalent article in the underrated [Simple English version](https://simple.wikipedia.org/wiki/Salvador_Allende) of Wikipedia that is written in a way that those unfamiliar with politics would understand.

 ### Socialist, democratic, Chilean